MMaluschka14/Example/README.md

 # Example
-Putting example files to use for referance later.
+Putting example files to use for reference later.